 - Tourette syndrome

-Patients with Lesch Nyhan syndrome have a shorter life span, rarely surviving into the 30s.
+Patients with Lesch Nyhan syndrome have a shorter life span, rarely surviving into their 30s.
 Renal failure is a major complication, but early diagnosis and prompt treatment with allopurinol have made this a rare cause of death.
 Reasons for death are respiratory failure and infections like pneumonia.
 Case reports have documented sudden unexpected death in some patients.

 Uric acid calculi result from precipitation of excess uric acid.
 As these calculi are radiolucent, they are not seen on abdominal x-ray, which can delay the diagnosis and lead to renal failure.
 Treatment with allopurinol decreases uric acid production but increases hypoxanthine and xanthine concentrations.
 Xanthine, being less soluble, can result in xanthine lithiasis, especially if the patient is dehydrated.